4 Arrested in Series of Robberies at Cellular Stores Throughout SoCal

 Police on Monday released video of one of the incidents that are under investigation, but did not indicate when or where that incident occurred.

+Cellphone video captured and shared with KTLA from the day of the robbery shows the chaos that ensued as employees inside the store helplessly watched as several of the culprits are seen taking property from the store.

-As the masked suspects raided the shelves, the store employees huddled in the back, the video shows.
+As the suspects, who wore hoodies, raided the shelves, the store employees huddled in the back, the video shows.

 The incidents in Los Angeles County occurred on the following dates and times.